Performance360 Owner – Dave ThomasPerformance3602019-02-21T09:14:39+00:00

 Dave Thomas Owner

 How old are you and where are you from?
-I am 36 and from McLean, VA.
+I am 36 and from McLean, Virginia.

 Are there any personal results or transformations you’ve achieved through fitness that you’d like to share?
-For myself, there are many.
-From shifting from a “what does my body look like” to a “what can my body do” mindset eight years ago.
-Now, re-defining what the latter means for myself.
-Less about what’s on my bar and more about how does fitness support my daily lifestyle needs.
-I’m a big, big believer that there is such thing as too much gym time.
+Less about what’s on my barbell and more about how does fitness support my daily lifestyle needs.
+I’m a big believer that there is too much gym time.

 Where are you going locally to destroy food, and what are you ordering?
-Mr. Moto Pizza.
-Four slices.
-One garlic knot.
-Diet Dr. Pepper.
+Four slices at Mr. Moto Pizza and a garlic knot. #PizzaSunday.

 Certified Strength and Conditioning Specialist (CSCS), NSCA